-SmokeCheck is a brief intervention program delivered by health workers to identify, encourage and support Aboriginal and Torres Strait Islander people who smoke tobacco to make positive and healthy behaviour changes.
+SmokeCheck was a brief intervention program delivered by health workers to identify, encouraged and supported Aboriginal and Torres Strait Islander people who smoke tobacco to make positive and healthy behaviour changes.

-SmokeCheck is proven to build health worker's skills and confidence in conducting brief interventions to assist their Aboriginal and Torres Strait Islander patients and clients.
+SmokeCheck was proven to build health worker's skills and confidence in conducting brief interventions to assist their Aboriginal and Torres Strait Islander patients and clients.

-Evaluation has shown that the program assists clients to think about their smoking, move workers towards being ready to quit, cut down the number of cigarettes they smoke, and quit smoking altogether.
+Evaluation has shown that the program assisted clients to think about their smoking, move workers towards being ready to quit, cut down the number of cigarettes they smoke, and quit smoking altogether.

 Abstract adapted from Queensland Health

 147 - 163 Charlotte Street